-I am Rachel Atmadja, an Interaction Designer with roots in architectural design—I craft meaningful experiences that remind us of our humanity.
+I am Rachel Atmadja, an Interaction Designer with roots in architectural design—I craft experiences that elevate the human potential.

-I received my design education from the School of Architecture at Cal Poly San Luis Obispo and worked professionally as an architectural designer for several firms in the Los Angeles area.
-Koning Eizenberg Architecture was the last architectural studio I had the honor to join.
+Formerly an Architectural Designer, I received my design education from the College of Architecture & Environmental Design at Cal Poly San Luis Obispo.
+I practiced architecture professionally for six years at several award-winning architecture firms in the Los Angeles area.
+Koning Eizenberg Architecture is the last architecture design firm that I had the honor to join.

 Which buildings did you work on?

-I was fortunate to have worked on a skyscraper, a stadium, and several urban housing projects within the first few years of my architectural career.
+I am fortunate to have worked on a skyscraper, a stadium, and several urban housing projects within the first few years of my architectural career.